-Green is part of our Rainbow and so are you!
+Green is part of our Rainbow

 In Rainbow Schools, we are developing global citizens who care about the world in which they live.
 We are fostering a culture of conservation, implementing green technology, and encouraging eco-friendly practices.